 Other NSAIDs — aceclofenac, carprofen, flunixin, ketoprofen—toxic to vultures are still in use and must be discontinued.
 There is currently no initiative to ban these drugs and officials from the Ministry of Environment, Forests and Climate Change (MoEFCC) assert that “it will be difficult, and likely meet with stiff resistance from the powerful pharmaceutical industry, as was with the case of banning of the large diclofanec vials,”

-Satya Prakash Vashishth, deputy inspector general of forests (wildlife), MoEFCC, says that one critical component required for the recovery of vultures is cooperation from other concerned departments, such as the health and animal husbandry, without which the bans will be ineffective.
+Satya Prakash Vashishth, deputy inspector general of forests (wildlife), MoEFCC, said that one critical component required for the recovery of vultures is cooperation from other concerned departments, such as the health and animal husbandry, without which the bans will be ineffective.

 Complete disuse of diclofenac is critical as is safety testing of any new veterinary drugs.
 Also important is the development of efficient carcass disposal systems, added Prakash.
 Vultures prefer wild carrion to cattle since their meat is more nutritious, high on proteins and low on fat, unlike that of cattle.